sugarlabs/GSoC/README.md

 We use the
 [sugar-devel@](http://lists.sugarlabs.org/listinfo/sugar-devel)
 mailing list for communication.
 Join to participate in the discussion and ask for help.
 Allow some days for reply.
-See [Community etiquette](https://github.com/sugarlabs/GSoC#community-etiquette).
+See below [Community etiquette](https://github.com/sugarlabs/GSoC#community-etiquette).

 Do not write secretly to mentors or developers unless they have asked you to.
 This varies by idea.
 Check the list of coding mentors for each idea.
 We have added contact methods.

-## How to Contribute
+## How to Contributes

 At Sugar Labs we have
 [opportunities for contributing](https://github.com/sugarlabs/sugar-docs/blob/master/src/contributing.md)